nexthop-ai/garm-provider-cloudstack/README.md

 - `template`: Template to use for new instances (name or UUID).
 A Linux image is recommended.
 - `project`: CloudStack project to deploy instances into (name or UUID).
 Optional.
 - `ssh_key_name`: Name of an SSH keypair registered in CloudStack to inject into instances.
 Optional, useful for debugging.
+- `async_timeout`: Timeout for async CloudStack API calls such as VM deployments.
+Supports Go duration strings like `"15m"`, `"1h"`, `"30s"`.
+  Default is `"15m"` (15 minutes).
+Increase this if VM deployments in your environment take longer to complete.

 Each resource field (`zone`, `service_offering`, `template`, `project`) accepts either a symbolic name or a UUID.
 If the value looks like a UUID,